smussenden/spring20-data-journalism/instructor_notes/05_instructor_notes.md

 * Slide template
 * Also, you need to read shoot to kill and do a brief forum post, because that's what's coming next week.

+### Review of last lab?
+* Do we want to do this, depending on time.
+Pull up key.

 ### In-class lab
 * Start together by downloading class folder to desktop.
 If you have on your machine, don't have to do this.
+* Clone your class repository.
+* Download zip folder
+* Note: need to unzip the data.